 Sharpening Your Assessment Skills

-The advanced health assessment course and clinical experiences during clinical rotations guide nurse practitioner students in honing their attention to detail, exercising their clinical reasoning skills and practicing their clinical decision making skills in a safe environment are all parts of what makes a good health assessment.
+Carson-Newman's advanced nurse practitioner health assessment course and the clinical experiences afforded to students during clinical rotations help aspiring FNPs to hone their attention to detail.
+Students' ability to exercise their clinical reasoning skills and practice their clinical decision making skills in a safe environment provide them with the foundation needed to make a good health assessment.

 Carson-Newman University’s Online MSN-FNP program incorporates clinical experiences into clinical rotations and the advanced health assessment course.
 As part of these clinical hours, students are matched with a preceptor and clinical site for clinical rotations, and will have the opportunity to meet their peers and professors during one three-day on-campus residency for the NURS 507: Advanced Health Assessment course exam.